honeycombio/opentelemetry-collector-configs/datadogreceiver/README.md

 # Datadog APM Receiver

 ## Overview
-The Datadog APM Receiver accepts traces in the Datadog Trace Agent Format
+The Datadog APM Receiver accepts traces in the Datadog Trace Agent Format.

+This module is Experimental.

-###Supported Datadog APIs
+### Supported Datadog APIs
 - v0.3 (msgpack and json)
 - v0.4 (msgpack and json)
 - v0.5 (msgpack custom format)